When Should You Cancel a Credit Card? Almost Never!

 One of the biggest myths about credit cards is that you can have too many.

 That is not even close to being true!
 First, the length of your credit history has a big influence on your credit score, so dropping a card is a bad move since it kills the length and breadth of that history.
-Another big factor is your credit utilization ratio.
+In addition to that, you have to think about your credit utilization ratio.
 When you cancel a credit card, your available credit shrinks, making your existing credit card debt a bigger percentage of the whole.
 So if you carry any credit card debt at all, between losing that card's history and increasing your credit utilization ratio, closing a card will hurt your overall credit score!

-The only downside to keeping open most credit card accounts is that they require an annual fee.
+The only downside to keeping every credit card you own open, is that many require an annual fee.

-Here are some other reasons why I keep them open:
+Here are some other reasons why I keep all my cards open.

 What about those annual fees?

-Ok, so I am enjoying the benefits of my card, even if I never use it to make a charge, but then what do I do when the annual fee comes due?
-The first thing I do is to simply call the bank and ask to have it waived.
+So I am enjoying the benefits of my card, even if I never use it to make a charge, but then what do I do when the annual fee comes due?
+It's simple.
+I just call the bank and ask to have it waived.
 About half the time, they will waive the fee, usually by issuing a statement credit in the same amount.

 About a quarter of the time, I might be offered some amount of points or miles if I agree to pay the annual fee.
-If they offer me enough points or miles, and the fee is not too bad, I'll agree.
+If they offer me enough points or miles and the fee isn't too bad, I'll agree.
 Otherwise, I have to decide if the ongoing benefits of keeping this card are still worth the fee.
 Unfortunately, I find that some cards, particularly the ones with the highest fees, won't even budge when I ask to have these fees waived.

-So in those cases where the bank won't waive the annual fee, won't offer me enough points or miles, and the card really isn't worth paying the fee, I reluctantly cancel the card.
-Of course, I never have to actually pay the annual fee, as they remove that charge whenever you cancel your card within a month or two of being billed for that fee.
+In cases when the bank won't waive the annual fee, won't offer me enough points or miles, and the card really isn't worth paying the fee, I will reluctantly cancel the card.
+It's worth noting that you won't have to pay the annual fee on a card you cancel, as most credit card companies will remove that charge if you cancel within a month or two of being charged that fee.

 End of story?
 Not quite, it doesn't take too long after canceling the card that the bank once again considers me to be a "new cardholder" when I reapply.
 That means that I apply again, and earn another a big sign up bonus, and the process starts all over again!